Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Perhaps it would be easier if we didn’t have the extra money in our bank account.

-I know that sounds like an excuse, and perhaps it is why we are dedicating next year towards a mindful, tighter budget.
+I know that sounds like an excuse, and perhaps it is, but we are dedicating next year to a mindful, tighter budget.

-We plan to continue extensive grocery shopping with top-up grocery shopping but without spur-of-the-moment purchases.
+We plan to continue with extensive grocery shopping, including top-up shopping, but without making spur-of-the-moment purchases.

-Regarding budgeting, no matter what category, we can all learn a lesson and work towards improving the outcome.
+Regarding budgeting, regardless of the category, we can all learn a lesson and work towards improving the outcome.

 We learn something new each year about how we spend money on groceries.